 Do you know how to prepare for a winter storm?
-Most all of us will face some type of severe winter weather in our lives.
+Most of us will face some type of severe winter weather in our lives.
 Even if you don’t live where it snows, you may travel somewhere that does.
-One of the biggest risks from big winter storms is their ability to knock out your electricity, heat and communication services.
-With a bad storm, this can sometimes last for days.
+One of the biggest risks from severe winter storms is their ability to knock out your electricity, heat, and communication services.
+With a serious storm, this can sometimes last for days.
 You can learn preparedness tips for it from National Preparedness Month.

 Here are a few tips for you if you expect you may face any crazy storms this winter:

-There are four different types of winter storm warning that you may get via the news, radio, weather channel etc. It is important to know the difference.
+There are four different types of a winter storm warning that you may get via the news, radio, weather channel, etc. It is important to know the difference.
 Here are the definitions from the Red Cross:

 Winter Storm Outlook – Winter storm conditions are possible in the next 2 to 5 days.